Members of Congress honor Saudi writer killed in Turkey

-WASHINGTON (AP) — Members of Congress are calling for the protection of press freedom around the world as they honor a U.S.-based Saudi columnist who was killed inside his country’s consulate in Turkey in October.
+WASHINGTON (AP) — Members of Congress called for the protection of press freedom around the world Thursday as they honored a U.S.-based Saudi columnist who was killed inside his country’s consulate in Turkey in October.

-House Speaker Nancy Pelosi, Rep. Adam Schiff of California and Sen. Mark Warner of Virginia were among those attending the event Thursday at the Capitol marking 100 days since the slaying of writer Jamal Khashoggi.
+House Speaker Nancy Pelosi, Rep. Adam Schiff of California and Sen. Mark Warner of Virginia were among those attending an event at the Capitol marking 100 days since the slaying of writer Jamal Khashoggi.

 Pelosi said Congress is committed to seeing that the people responsible for his killing are held accountable.